Ancient Traditions To Help You Celebrate Summer Solstice

 The summer solstice marks the longest day of the year, during which the axial tilt of the Earth puts the western hemisphere closest to the Sun.
-For time immemorial, it has been marked as a day of celebration by various cultures.
-But if you’re unsure of how to celebrate summer solstice 2018, here are some of the ancient rituals and celebrations practiced by our ancestors on the midsummer’s night.
+For time immemorial, it has been a day of celebration for many cultures across the world.
+But if you’re unsure of how to celebrate the summer solstice of 2019, here are some of the ancient rituals and celebrations practiced by our ancestors on the midsummer’s night.

 The word solstice comes from the Latin words “sol,” meaning sun, and “stitium” or “sistere,” meaning still or stopped.
-In ancient times, our ancestors likely used this day as a marker to decide when to plant crops, noticing that the sun switched from a southward trajectory to a northward direction in the sky.
+In ancient times, our ancestors likely used this day as a marker to decide when to plant crops, noticing that the sun switched from a southward to northward trajectory in the sky.

 But more importantly, the solstice was a time of celebration and a break from the norm.
 Many cultures believed that magic took place on the night of the summer solstice, with fairies showing themselves to humans, while evil spirits were dispelled from their lives.

-In ancient Greece, the summer solstice marked the start of a new year, and the month-long countdown to the Olympics.
-The Greeks also observed the festival of Kronia, in which they worshipped Cronus, the god of agriculture.
-During this time, slaves were given equal rights to their owners, who allowed them to participate in games and festivities, sometimes even reversing roles and serving them – it was undoubtedly a welcomed holiday.
+In ancient Greece, the summer solstice marked the start of a new year and the month-long countdown to the Olympics.
+The Greeks also observed the festival of Kronia, during which they worshipped Cronus, the god of agriculture.
+At this time slaves were given equal rights to their owners, who allowed them to participate in games and festivities, sometimes even reversing roles and serving them – it was undoubtedly a welcomed holiday.